antvis/G2/site/docs/manual/core/view.en.md

 ---
 title: View
-order: 4.1
+order: 3
 ---

-The **view** in G2 is used to draw multiple marks.
-A view has a coordinate system and is the smallest unit of application interaction.
+In G2, a **View** is used to draw multiple marks.
+A view possesses a coordinate system and serves as the smallest unit for applying interactions.

 ```js
 ({